Broadway Parish Council - Steering Group - Neighbourhood Development Plan

 This information is vital and will greatly help in drafting our neighbourhood plan.
 Results will be posted in September, which will provide vital information in assessing the housing needs in Broadway.

-A Business Survey will be undertaken in September to assess the business needs in Broadway.
+A Business Survey will be undertaken to assess the business needs in Broadway.

 Tell us what you think....